Irish Geological Association Constitution

 v) In the case of any equality of votes the Chairman of the Annual General Meeting or of an Extraordinary General Meeting shall have a second or casting vote.

-7) The Annual General meeting shall be held during the month of January, when the Annual Report of the council shall be presented.
+7) The Annual General Meeting shall be held at the earliest opportunity in each calendar year, but no later than 30 April in that year, and the Annual Reports of the IGA Council shall be presented at that meeting.
 The accounts of the Association shall be made up to the 31st of December in each year and shall be examined by an independent qualified accountant, who shall be appointed annually by members of the association at the previous Annual General Meeting.
 The annual accounts shall be submitted to the Annual General Meeting.